czmirek/POST-only-API-standard/README.md

 ### 1.8.
 5xx status codes
 1. HTTP 500
 1.1.
 All errors in your application that do not crash your API on HTTP request should return HTTP 500.
+This means that HTTP 500 response from your API is always a bug.
-  1.1. and either an empty body or details about the error in a plain text.
-Clients should always interpret HTTP 500 as an unexpected server error
+1.2.
+The body of the HTTP response should by default contain an empty body.
-1.
+1.3.
+For debugging purposes the HTTP response CAN contain a body containing a crash log, exception stack trace, etc., in a plain text format.